-After the Atari 7800 I guess Atari figured that it’s numbering system was a bit outdated.
-I think getting into five digits also made it bit rediculous since Atari 10400 would have been next.
-So in and era of Super Nintendo, and Genesis, a name had to be divised for Ataris next console.
-Since the code name of the project already introduced a cats name “Panther”, sticking with jungle cats just seemed natural and in 1993 the “Jaguar” was released.
+After the Atari 7800, Atari figured that it’s numbering system was a bit outdated.
+I think getting into five digits also made it seem a bit ridiculous since Atari 10400 would have been next.
+So in an era of Super Nintendo, and Genesis, a name had to be created for Atari’s next console.
+Since the code name of the project already introduced a cats name, “Panther”, sticking with jungle cats just seemed natural and in 1993 the “Jaguar” was released.

 Now, as I previously said Atari was known for making bad decisions and the Jaguar was the coffin nail of bad decisions.
 First of all like the 5200, the Jaguar had a terrible controller and as a matter of fact the Jaguar controller looks like an evolved version of the 5200’s

 strange number pad, oddly placed firing buttons and all.